previous next up top

 Logic programming without logic variables should be obvious.
 The minimal model semantics of Prolog needs no logic variables; after all, Herbrand basis is by definition a set of ground atoms.
 The fixpoint construction (iterating the immediate consequence operator) gives the algorithm of finding the minimal model with no use for variables or unification.
 The reality dims the hope: although the fixpoint construction is viable for definite Datalog programs, it is difficult to perform when the Herbrand basis is infinite and the logic program contains negation and committed choice.

 Two recent theoretical results in functional logic programming, Antoy and Hanus (2006) and Dios Castro and Lopez-Fraguas (2006), point out that logic variables and non-determinism due to overlapping rules have the same computational power.
 The main idea is representing a logic variable by a generator of its domain, with sharing of the generator expressing repeated occurrences of the variable.
 The idea is intuitively clear: a logic variable indeed stands for some term, non-deterministically chosen from a suitable domain.
 The papers derive a systematic transformation of a program with logic variables into the one without, while preserving the set of derivations.
 Alas, preserving the set of derivations (reductions) is a rather weak notion of program equivalence.
 For example, it does not account for the multiplicity of results, considering a program that yields, say, a single 0 equivalent to a program yielding the infinite sequence of 0s.
 In logic programming practice, we usually do distinguish such programs, valuing programs that produce a finite set of answers in finite time.
 The other drawback of the theoretical frameworks used in both papers is the inability to reason about finite failure.
-A logic program that returns "NO" in finite time and the program that loops forever are regarded as equivalent in these frameworks.
+A logic program that returns "NO" and a program that loops forever are regarded as equivalent in these frameworks.
 In practice we consider such programs as very different.
 Since the papers are written as theoretical, the details about sharing and fairness of generators are sketchy.

 Aware of the theoretical hopes and practical shortcomings, we decided to press ahead and see just how far we can go expressing standard Prolog idioms in a language without logic variables.
 Pending adequate theoretical analysis, empirical case studies seem the only choice.
 The present web page documents our results.
 The somewhat unexpected conclusion is that we go quite far.
 Hansei as it is appears suitable for logic programming.